MicrosoftDocs/data-integration/data-integration/vnet/data-gateway-business-model.md

 ---
-title: Virtual network (VNet) data gateways business model
+title: Virtual network (VNET) data gateways business model
-description: Provides information about the bill incurred by the virtual network (VNet) data gateways. ms.topic: conceptual ms.date: 01/26/2024
+description: Provides information about the bill incurred by the virtual network (VNET) data gateways. ms.topic: conceptual ms.date: 01/26/2024
 ---

-# Virtual network data gateways
+# Virtual network (VNET) data gateways

 The VNET Data Gateway is a network security offering that lets you connect your Azure and other data services to Microsoft Fabric and the Power Platform.
-You can run Dataflow Gen2, Power BI Semantic Models, Power Platform Dataflows, and Power BI Paginated Reports on top of a VNET Data Gateway to ensure that no traffic is exposed to public endpoint.
+You can run Dataflow Gen2, Power BI Semantic Models, Power Platform Dataflows, and Power BI Paginated Reports on top of a VNET Data Gateway.
+This ensures no traffic is exposed to a public endpoint.
 In addition, you can force all traffic to your datasource to go through a gateway, allowing for comprehensive auditing of secure data sources.
 To learn more and get started, visit [VNET Data Gateways](overview.md).

 ![VNet data gateway architecture.](media/VNet-gateway-architecture-no-swift.png)